-When renting, you will be asked to sign a rental agreement.
+When renting, it's important to know your rights as a tenant (renter).
+You will be asked to sign a rental agreement.
 Understand the terms of the agreement before you sign.
 Things to look out for:

 - Is it a lease (fixed term, usually 1 year) or a month-to-month agreement?
 If you are signing a lease, understand the penalty if you choose to move before the end of the term.

 - What is included with rent?
 Your rent may include Internet and/or cable television, heat, electricity, parking, laundry, or additional storage.
 If these are not included, you will need to plan for these additional expenses.

 - How much of a security deposit is required?
 This will be in addition to the first month's rent.